 The physics goals dictate the layout of the detector.
-The SPD experimental setup is being designed as a universal 4π detector with advanced tracking and particle identification capabilities based on modern technologies.
-A silicon vertex detector will provide resolution for position of primary and secondary 161 vertices on the level of XX μ m that is needed for reconstruction of secondary vertices of D-mesons 162 decays.
-A straw tube-based tracking system places within a solenoidal magnetic field up to 1 T at the 163 detector axis should provide transverse momentum resolution $\sigma{p_T}/p_T \approx 2\%$ for a particle momentum 1 164 GeV/c.
-A time-of-flight system with time resolution of about 60 ps will provide 3σ separation for π/K 165 and K/p up to about 1.2 GeV and 2.2 GeV, respectively.
-Possible use of an aerogel-based Cherenkov 166 detector could extend this range.
-Detection of photons will be provided by a sampling electromagnetic 167 calorimeter with energy resolution $\sim 5\%/\sqrt{E}$.
-To minimize multiple scattering and photon conversion 168 effects for photons, detector material will be kept to a minimum throughout the internal part of the 169 detector.
-A muon (range) system is planned for the muon identification.
-It can also act as a rough hadron 170 calorimeter.
-A pair of beam-beam counters and zero-degree calorimeters will be responsible for local 171 polarimetry and luminosity control.
-To minimize possible systematic effects the SPD will be equipped 172 with a triggerless DAQ system.
-High collision rate (up to 4 MHz) and a few hundred thousand detector 173 channels pose a significant challenge to the DAQ, the online monitoring, the offline computing system 174 and data processing software.
-175 and the construction of the SPD Test zone.
-Any expanses related with development and construction of an infrastructure for polarized beams at NICA are also out of this estimation.
+The SPD experimental setup is being designed as 156 a universal 4π detector with advanced tracking and particle identification capabilities based on modern technologies.
+The silicon vertex detector will provide resolution for the vertex position on the level of 158 below 100 μ m needed for reconstruction of secondary vertices of D-meson decays.
+The straw tubebased tracking system placed within a solenoidal magnetic field of up to 1 T at the detector axis should 160 provide the transverse momentum resolution $\sigma{p_T}/p_T \approx 2\%$ for a particle momentum of 1 GeV/c.
+The 161 time-of-flight system with a time resolution of about 60 ps will provide $3\sigma \pi/K$ and K/p separation of 162 up to about 1.2 GeV/c and 2.2 GeV/c, respectively.
+Possible use of the aerogel-based Cherenkov de-163 tector could extend this range.
+Detection of photons will be provided by the sampling electromagnetic 164 calorimeter with the energy resolution $\sim 5\%/\sqrt{E}$.
+To minimize multiple scattering and photon conver-165 sion effects for photons, the detector material will be kept to a minimum throughout the internal part 166 of the detector.
+The muon (range) system is planned for muon identification.
+It can also act as a rough 167 hadron calorimeter.
+The pair of beam-beam counters and zero-degree calorimeters will be responsible 168 for the local polarimetry and luminosity control.
+To minimize possible systematic effects, SPD will be 169 equipped with a triggerless DAQ system.
+A high collision rate (up to 4 MHz) and a few hundred thousand detector channels pose a significant challenge to the DAQ, online monitoring, offline computing 171 system, and data processing software.
+172

-176 The proposed physics program covers at least 5 years of running.
+173 The proposed physics program covers at least 5 years of the SPD running.

-177 The estimated cost of the Spin Physics Detector is XX M\$.
-This value does not covers the R&D expanses
+The estimated cost of the Spin Physics Detector is ~ 100 M\$.
+This value does not cover the R&D expenses and the construction of the SPD Test zone.
+Any expenses related to the development and construction of the infrastructure for polarized beams at NICA are also out of this estimation.

-Chapter 2
+Thapter 2